Public Transport in Cologne: Buying Tickets and Using Trams

 Watching For Pickpockets

 While public transport in Cologne is generally safe, pickpocketing can be a concern, especially during peak times and in crowded areas.
-To avoid any theft or loss of valuables, it's essential to stay alert and aware of your surroundings at all times.
+To avoid any theft or loss of valuables, it's wise to stay alert and aware of your surroundings at all times.

 Being Aware Of Rush Hour Times

-One effective way of bypassing the rush hour crowds is by using cycling infrastructure in Cologne.
+One effective way of bypassing the rush hour crowds is by using the cycling infrastructure in Cologne.
 The city boasts an extensive network of bike paths and lanes, making it easy for residents and visitors alike to get around on two wheels.

 The Kölner Verkehrs-Betriebe (KVB) is the local transport company in Cologne, responsible for operating the city's public transportation system.